yuvalmGS/gigaspaces-wiki-jekyll/xap97net/sqlquery.markdown

 # Indexing

 It is highly recommended to use indexes on relevant properties to increase performance.
-For more information see [Indexing].
+For more information see depanlinkIndexingtengahlink./indexing.htmlbelakanglink.

 # Blocking Operations